Common sense is rare with cybersecurity, and it will be for a long time

 "I look at cybersecurity the way I might look at a public health issue, traffic safety or other kinds of broad or universal society safety issues," Michael Kaiser, executive director of the National Cyber Security Alliance said.
 "We think about how you help people create these good or better habits over time.
 Part of that is just repetition."

-People are starting to learn more about cyber security as common sense, but Kaiser believes we're still a long way from it.
+People are starting to learn more about cybersecurity as a matter of common sense, but Kaiser believes we're still a long way from it.
 The same way that it took decades from doctors endorsing cigarettes to universal acceptance that smoking is harmful, Kaiser sees an uphill battle to get people mindful of their digital hygiene.

 "We have probably another 10 or 20 years to pound away with the messaging to get people to do stuff," Kaiser said.

-For now, people are starting to pick up on common digital safety practices.
-The five questions that most people got right on the Pew Research quiz were on subjects people deal with everyday: passwords, WiFi, multi-factor authentication.
-When it came to more nuanced issues, like what's a rootkit, people are less aware.
+For now, people are starting to pick up on common sense digital safety practices.
+The five questions that most people got right on the Pew Research quiz were on subjects people deal with every day: passwords, Wi-Fi and multi-factor authentication.
+When it came to more nuanced issues, like what's a rootkit, people were less aware.

 "The more technical the questions get, the further removed they are from a day-to-day experience," Smith said.

 The hope is though, that the average person won't have to worry about all the technical details in the future.
-Researchers want ensuring safety online to be as simple as clicking a seatbelt in.
+Researchers want ensuring safety online to be as simple as clicking a seat belt.

 Common sense roadblocks